joakim-olsson/Stock-Application/README.md

 ### How to use the application:

 **Download the Java wrapper, build the jar file and include it in the library.
-If you decide to build the jar file with Maven you will need to download an additional gson jar and also include it in the library.
+If you decide to build the jar file with Maven like I have, you will need to download an additional gson jar and also include it in the library.
 Then call the main method in the App.java file.**

 Download link for the gson jar: https://repo1.maven.org/maven2/com/google/code/gson/gson/2.6.2/